alehkonan/alehkonan/README.md

 *   🌍  I'm based in Tbilisi, Georgia
 *   🖥️  See my portfolio at [alehkonan-portfolio.netlify.app](https://alehkonan-portfolio.netlify.app)
 *   ✉️  You can contact me at [olegkonanff@gmail.com](mailto:olegkonanff@gmail.com)
-*   🧠  I'm learning Styled components and SVG graphic
+*   🧠  Now I'm interested in fullstack developing.
+Having experience with node js and postgresql
-*   🤝  I'm open to collaborating on interesting projects
+*   🤝  I'm opened to collaborating on interesting projects

 ### Skills